Concepts printing

 The printer driver produces the final printer-specific data which actually lets the printer print.

-It depends on the driver that the right data is produced for the specific printer model.
-If a wrong driver is used, wrong data is sent to the printer which results bad looking printout, chaotic printout, or no printout at all.
+Each driver accepts only certain printing data formats and produces data compatible with only certain printer models.
+If a wrong driver is used, wrong data is sent to the printer which produces bad looking printout, chaotic printout, or no printout at all.

 PostScript printers do not need a printer driver because they do not need driver software which converts PostScript into another "language" that the printer actually "understands".
 For example such a printer language is PCL (Printer Command Language developed by Hewlett-Packard).